swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 Non-isolated declarations can also be used to define conformances of an actor to a protocol that has synchronous requirements, which would otherwise cause actor isolation checking to produce an error.
-For example:
+For example, it can be useful to defining protocol conformances based on immutable state:

 ```swift
 extension BankAccount: Hashable {